The Lärchenbergalm

 The KAT Walk Alpin covers 113 kilometers in 6 stages through the Kitzbühel Alps.
-Some guests enjoy taking additional detours to collect even more kilometers and altitude meters.
-For this reason, we have compiled all the tips and "extra summits" for you here.
+If that's not enough, you can climb additional peaks and collect more experiences.
+For this reason, we have summarised all the tips and ‘extra summits’ for you here.

 For the additional meters in altitude on the first stage, you hike along the regular KAT Walk route to Penningdörfl initially.
 From there, the paths diverge.
 With this 'add-on,' you can hike a total of 3 peaks before reaching your accommodation in Kelchsau.